 If your family is located in the state of California, SBT can help arrange a face-to-face intervention, where the individual struggling with addiction is present alongside family members and close friends.
 An intervention counselor is present to moderate the conversation.
 For families outside California, we can either arrange for a remote intervention or even fly an intervention counselor out for a face-to-face dialogue.

-The interventionist will work with the person struggling with addiction and with family members, providing the skills necessary to offer firm yet compassionate support and ultimately urge the individual to seek treatment.
+The interventionist will work with the person struggling with addiction and with family members, providing the skills necessary to offer firm yet compassionate support and ultimately urge the individual to seek addiction treatment.
 The interventionist will also provide an outline of the full intervention process, ensuring families know what to expect.

 Some of the specific drug and alcohol intervention programs we offer include: